 Simple as it sounds – there will be a plug connector going into the back of the radio.
 Unplug this, then the radio is free of the car completely.

-Hopefully you’ll be presented with a standard ISO connection into the back of which there is logical wiring (red – live, black – ground, etc).
-If this isn’t the case, you’re going to need to buy a specialist harness for your car.
+Hopefully you’ll be presented with a standard ISO connection, into the back of which there is logical wiring (red – live, black – ground, etc).
+If this isn’t the case, you’re going to need to buy a specialist car stereo wiring harness.
 You can plug the car’s harness into it, and then the new one goes into the radio.

-Unless you have a car that has no radio fitted to begin with, don’t go cutting wires and splicing stuff in.
+Unless the car had no radio fitted to begin with, don’t go cutting wires and splicing stuff in.
 This is a deeply unsafe way to approach it.
 Unless you own something truly unique, there will be a harness adaptor out there that fits it.
 This is simple and above all, it’s safe.

 If your car is a standard single DIN (letterbox shape), then you just need to fit the cage into which your new radio will go.
-You’ll have to remove the old one first (don’t be tempted to use it, you’ll just end up permanently wedging your new one in the car), then fit the new one.
-Using a screwdriver, bend down the internal metal prongs on the cage so as to secure it.
+You’ll have to remove the old cage first (don’t be tempted to use it, you’ll just end up permanently wedging your new stereo in the car), then fit the new one.
+Using a screwdriver, bend down the internal metal prongs on the cage to secure it.

 Before fitting it into the car, plug the radio in and check it functions.
 Some cars might need you to swap the live and ignition live wired around.
 Handily, most new stereos come with a harness that has a plug on the red live and yellow ignition live wires so you can swap them around if needs be.

 Push the radio into the new cage until it clicks.
-Do not, however, force it.
-Make sure you’re not caught on any wires.
-Also, don’t forget to connect the areal!
+Do not force it.
+Make sure no wires are caught.
+Also, don’t forget to connect the aerial.